 - I’m a YA writer represented by Heather Flaherty at The Bent Agency.

 - I’m a volunteer with Beth Phelan’s #DVPit, where I offer free pitch critiques for entrants.

-- During my career, I’ve had the pleasure of working with multiple New York Times and USA Today bestselling authors, as well as major award winners and nominees (e.g. RITA Awards, Golden Heart Awards, Morris Awards, Coretta Scott King Book Awards, Boston Globe-Horn Book Awards, E.B.
-White Read-Aloud Awards, and more) .
+- Over the course of my career, I’ve had the pleasure of working with multiple New York Times and USA Today bestselling authors, as well as major award winners and nominees (e.g. RITA Awards, Golden Heart Awards, Morris Awards, Coretta Scott King Book Awards, Boston Globe-Horn Book Awards, and E.B.
+White Read-Aloud Awards) .